BatuhanUsluel/YoutubeTimestamps/README.md

 1. Navigate to any YouTube video
 2. Scroll down to load some comments
 3. The extension will automatically detect timestamped comments and display markers on the video timeline
+4. The extension will also load timestamps from the description
-4. Hover over a marker to view the associated comments
+5. Hover over a marker to view the associated comments